cludwell/sidequest/progress.md

 10/9
 -Sign up route is working
+-splash page (100% styled)
+-about page (80% styled)
+-links to splash page
+-pass selected scenario in prompt to chat

 TO DO MVP
 <!-- -create user sign up feature -->
--pass selected scenario in prompt to chat
--create modal after scenario selection to select character -create modal after character selection to select scenario
+-create modal after scenario selection to select character -create modal after character selection to select scenario -put socials in about page

 TO DO POLISH
 -create dice buttons, useState, and send to chat